Philosophy, Politics and Economics

 Your degree options

-This major is only available within the Bachelor of Arts or Bachelor of Philosophy (Honours) degrees.
+This major is available within the Bachelor of Arts (2020), Bachelor of Philosophy, Politics and Economics (2021) or Bachelor of Philosophy (Honours) degrees.
 This major is a double major which means you undertake more units in this area.
 You are not able to pair this major with any other major.